crystal-lang/crystal-book/syntax_and_semantics/literals/array.md

 # Array

-An [Array](http://crystal-lang.org/api/Array.html) is a generic, ordered and integer-indexed collection of elements of a specifc type `T`.
+An [Array](http://crystal-lang.org/api/Array.html) is a ordered and integer-indexed generic collection of elements of a specifc type `T`.

 Arrays are typically created with an array literal denoted by square brackets (`[]`) and individual elements separated by a comma (`,`).